vcabbage/amqp/README.md

 ### Notable Bugs/Shortcomings

 - [ ] Closing a sessions does not send an end performative.
-- [ ] Testing is lacking.
-Only fuzz testing is currently being performed.
+- [ ] Testing should be improved.
+Currently fuzz testing and basic Azure Service Bus integration testing is being performed.

 ### Features - Short Term